List of minor biblical places: Rogelim

 Rogelim is a place mentioned twice in 2 Samuel, both times in relation to Barzillai the Gileadite.
 It is identified as his city (17:27) and the place from which he came to meet King David after the revolt of Absalom (19:31).
 Its location was in Gilead but has not been precisely identified.
-Strong's Concordance calls is "a (place of) fullers.
+Strong's Concordance calls it "a (place of) fullers.

 Rumah

 Rumah or Ruma is a place-name in the Hebrew Bible.
 It is mentioned in 2 Kings 23:26, which identifies king Jehoiakim's mother as "Zebudah, the daughter of Pedaiah of Rumah."
 A widespread, but not unanimous, identification sees this as the modern site of Ruma (Tell Rumeh) in the Lower Galilee.

 Joshua 15:52 lists a "Rumah" or "Dumah" (depending on the manuscript followed) as a city in the hill-country of Judah.
 This is often associated with the modern village of Dūme, although scholars have expressed some uncertainty about this location as well.